-Tables 1 through 6 list all of the drinking water contaminants that were detected from January 2020 through December 2020, unless otherwise noted.
+Tables 1 through 6 list all of the drinking water contaminants that were detected from January 2022 through December 2022, unless otherwise noted.
 The presence of these contaminants in water does not necessarily indicate that the water poses a health risk.
 The Department requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, may be more than one year old.

 Treatment of Surface Water Sources Turbidity Performance Standard - Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the surface water filtration system.
 Turbidity of filtered water must: Be less than or equal to < 0.3 NTU in 95% of measurements in a month and < 1 NTU every 4 hours.
 Treatment Technique for Lopez WTP Treatment Technique for CCWA State Water Lowest monthly percentage of samples that met Turbidity Performance Standard 1.
 100% 100% Highest single turbidity measurement during the year.
-0.13 NTU 0.12 NTU The number of violations of any surface water treatment requirement.
+0.09 NTU 0.15 NTU The number of violations of any surface water treatment requirement.
 0 0

-Lead and Copper Sampling Lead & Copper Sample Number of 90th Percentile No. Sites MCLG No. of Typical Source of Contaminant AL Date Samples Level Detected Exceeding AL Schools tested Internal corrosion of household water plumbing systems; discharges Distribution System 2020 20 ND 0 15 NA 2 from industrial manufacturers; erosion of natural deposits.
-Lead (ppm) Internal corrosion of household water plumbing systems; erosion of Distribution System 2020 20 0.520 N/A 1.3 NA 2 natural deposits; leaching from wood preservatives.
-Copper (ppm) Lopez Lead (ppm) Internal corrosion of household water plumbing systems; discharges 2019 6 2.6 0 15 NA 1 from industrial manufacturers; erosion of natural deposits.
-Internal corrosion of household water plumbing systems; discharges Lopez Copper (ppm) 2019 6 0.023 0 1.3 NA 1 from industrial manufacturers; erosion of natural deposits.
+Lead and Copper Sampling Lead & Copper No. Sites Exceeding AL AL No. of Schools tested in 2022 Typical Source of Contaminant Distribution System Lead (ppm) 2020 20 ND 0 15 NA 0 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits.
+Distribution System Copper (ppm) 2020 20 0.520 N/A 1.3 NA 0 Internal corrosion of household water plumbing systems; erosion of natural deposits; leaching from wood preservatives.

-Detection of Contaminants without a Drinking Water Standard Contaminant (reporting units) Lopez Surface Water CCWA State Water Well Water Potential Source of Contamination Range Range Range Alkalinity as CaCO3 (ppm) 258-284 46-86 440 Runoff/leaching from natural deposits; seawater influence.
-Calcium (ppm) 86-93 20 120 Runoff/leaching from natural deposits; seawater influence.
-Hardness (ppm) 370-410 64-126 520 Generally found in ground and surface water.
-Magnesium (ppm) 37-43 12 55 Runoff/leaching from natural deposits; seawater influence. рН 8.12-8.44 7.5-8.85 6.3 Runoff/leaching from natural deposits; seawater influence.
-Potassium (ppm) 4 3.1 2.5 - 2.8 Runoff/leaching from natural deposits; seawater influence.
-Sodium (ppm) 28 56 49 Runoff/leaching from natural deposits; seawater influence.
-Total Organic Carbon (TOC) (ppm) 1.4 - 2.6 Various natural and man-made sources.
+Detection of Contaminants without a Drinking Water Standard Contaminant (reporting units) Lopez Surface Water CCWA State Water Well Water Potential Source of Contamination Range Range Range Alkalinity as CaCO3 (ppm) 264 Avg.
+62-102 Avg.
+80 370 Runoff/leaching from natural deposits; seawater influence.
+Calcium (ppm) 84-99 29 Avg.
+130 Runoff/leaching from natural deposits; seawater influence.
+Hardness (ppm) 367-440 104-158 Avg.
+127 540 Generally found in ground and surface water.
+Magnesium (ppm) 38-47 17 54 Runoff/leaching from natural deposits; seawater influence. pH (average) 8.08 Avg.
+7.2-8.9 Avg.
+8.4 7.3 Runoff/leaching from natural deposits; seawater influence.
+Potassium (ppm) 3.6 Avg.
+2.6 Runoff/leaching from natural deposits; seawater influence.
+Sodium (ppm) 32-34 76 Avg.
+47 Runoff/leaching from natural deposits; seawater influence.
+Total Organic Carbon (TOC) (ppm) 1.9 - 4.5 Avg.
+2.9 Various natural and man-made sources.